Blockade of CD27/CD70 interaction compromises EBV-specific immune control.

 CD27 is particularly required for the expansion and effector function of lytic EBV antigen–specific CD8+ T cells.

-Primary immunodeficiencies in the co-stimulatory molecule CD27 and its ligand CD70 predispose for pathologies of uncontrolled Epstein Barr virus (EBV) infection in nearly all affected patients.
-We demonstrate that both depletion of CD27 positive cells and antibody blocking of CD27 interaction with CD70 causes uncontrolled EBV infection in mice with reconstituted human immune system components.
-While overall CD8+ T cell expansion and composition is unaltered after antibody blocking of CD27, only some EBV specific CD8+ T cell responses, exemplified by early lytic EBV antigen BMLF1 specific CD8+ T cells are inhibited in their proliferation and killing of EBV transformed B cells.
-This suggests that CD27 is not required for all CD8+ T cell expansions and cytotoxicity, but for a subset of CD8+ T cell responses that protect us from EBV infection.
+Primary immunodeficiencies in the costimulatory molecule CD27 and its ligand, CD70, predispose for pathologies of uncontrolled Epstein-Barr virus (EBV) infection in nearly all affected patients.
+We demonstrate that both depletion of CD27+ cells and antibody blocking of CD27 interaction with CD70 cause uncontrolled EBV infection in mice with reconstituted human immune system components.
+While overall CD8+ T-cell expansion and composition are unaltered after antibody blocking of CD27, only some EBV-specific CD8+ T-cell responses, exemplified by early lytic EBV antigen BMLF1-specific CD8+ T cells, are inhibited in their proliferation and killing of EBV-transformed B cells.
+This suggests that CD27 is not required for all CD8+ T-cell expansions and cytotoxicity but is required for a subset of CD8+ T-cell responses that protect us from EBV pathology.